orange-cloudfoundry/matomo-cf-service/README.md

 If none of `releases.txt` and `default-release.txt` is found at repository root, then by default, only the latest release is proposed for usage and is thus the default and unique one!

+Be careful that clean upgrade (especially for production mode) is only supported between releases of the service, due to the support of Liquibase for database update management.
+There is no guarantee of a clean upgrade from one version to another between releases (i.e., particular commits between two releases).
+In that case, you should start from an empty database, especially if you want to test the latest version (last commit from the trunk).

 ### Setup the service on a CloudFoundry platform

 1. Clone this repository and position into the _matomo-cf-release_ directory that has been created.